 - Naidu, Sirisha C., & Ossome, Lyn.
 Work, Gender and Immiseration in South Africa and India.
 Forthcoming in Review of Radical Political Economics.

 - Naidu, Sirisha C. 2016.
 Domestic Labour and Female Labour Force Participation: Adding a Piece to the Puzzle.
 Economic and Political Weekly, 51(44&45): 101-108.

-Keith Paterson firstname.lastname@example.org Following a working life in NHS planning, addictions services and latterly community development in areas of urban deprivation in Aberdeen, I am studying for a PhD at the University of Aberdeen aimed at developing a cultural political economy of household debt in low to middle income households, institutions, markets and the state.
-My interest in the social reproduction group stems from this work and in particularly how social reproduction and financialisation can be linked to cultural political economy.
+Keith Paterson Following a working life in NHS planning, addictions services and latterly community development in areas of urban deprivation in Aberdeen, he is studying for a PhD at the University of Aberdeen aimed at developing a cultural political economy of household debt in low to middle income households, institutions, markets and the state.
+His interest in the social reproduction group stems from this work and in particularly how social reproduction and financialisation can be linked to cultural political economy.